WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ### Can I hurt my privacy using Wasabi?

 No.
-The worst thing that can happen (through user’s negligence post-mix) is that the level of your privacy stays the same as before the CoinJoin.
+The worst-case scenario  (through user’s negligence post-mix) may be that the level of your privacy stays the same as before the CoinJoin.
 It is crucial to understand that Wasabi is not a fool-proof solution if you neglect to practice coin control after the mixing process.
 :::